-- 1. The report shall include:

-- a.
-The actual eligibility date.

-- b.
-The rationale for any difference in this date from the target eligibility date
+1. The report shall include: The actual eligibility date.
+The rationale for any difference in this date from the target eligibility date a) Description of the tracking, tracing and segregation systems within the fishery

 5.2.
 Traceability within the Fishery